sabelofx/pendingorder/README.md

 # README #
 ## Pending Order EA

-The code in here is to be ran inside MetaTrader 4
+The code in here is to be run inside MetaTrader 4

 ### What is this repository for? ###